insin/templates/react-cross-runtime-app/README.md

 or JS dependencies are changed.

 * `npm run deps` - bundles CSS & JS dependencies into single files
-* `npm run dist` - build all dependencies, build browser version & build HTA version
+* `npm run dist` - build all dependencies and create all runtime distributions
 * `npm start` - run the dev server to serve up the browser version and proxy HTTP requests to external APIs